andreaskaris/blog/docs/networking/setting-cos-on-egress.md

 > Linux internal packet priority to VLAN header prio
 > field but for outgoing frames

-Becaue the COS has 8 distinct values, let's map internal priorities one to one up to 7:
+Because the COS has 8 distinct values, let's map internal priorities one to one up to 7:

 ```
 ip link set enp1s0.123 type vlan egress 0:0 1:1 2:2 3:3 4:4 5:5 6:6 7:7